← Back to Blog

 Retrofitting retention onto a growing audit table is painful: you discover you needed a partition key, an archive format, or an index that makes pruning efficient.
 Designing it upfront costs nothing.

-Lesson 7: NIST compliance is a feature, not a checklist
+Lesson 7: Compliance guidance is a design input, not a checklist

 StandardImplementation

-When an auditor asks "show me how you implement NIST SP 800-63B section 5.2.2," you should point to the exact file and line where the lockout logic lives, not just a paragraph in a policy document.
+When an auditor asks "show me how you implement NIST SP 800-63B section 5.2.2" [2], point to the exact file and line where the lockout logic lives -- not a paragraph in a policy document.

 Lesson 8: E2E tests catch what unit tests miss

-The audit log UI has a comprehensive Playwright test suite covering page load, filters, per-page selector, pagination controls, API contract, and mobile viewport (390x844).
+The audit log UI is built as a Next.js page with a Playwright E2E suite covering page load, filters, per-page selector, pagination controls, API contract, and mobile viewport (390x844).

 Two bugs the suite caught before users did: